 Now that your plants are up and growing, you’ll find that some of them need a little support.
 Encouraging sprawling plants to grow up will keep the fruit cleaner and make it easier to harvest along with giving the whole plant better exposure to the sun.
 A trellised plant can provide shade for a crop like lettuce that would appreciate a little break from the hot sun.

-Squash (Zucchini) Squash, especially zucchini, are very prolific producers!
-Easy to grow, each plant will produce several squash a day during peak season.
-Make sure you harvest summer squash when tender and still immature!
+Squash (Zucchini) Squash, especially zucchini, are outrageously prolific producers!
+Easy to grow, each plant will produce several squash a day during peak season!
+Here’s how to sow, grow, and harvest squash.